verhas/jamal/README.md

 top-level scope of the file, they will be available in the importing file.

 (Note that top-level scope of the file may not be the same as the global scope.
-If the importing happens from an inlcuded file, or from inside a block of from inside a macro, or in a scope that was started with a `begin` macro then the "top-level-scope of the file" is the one that contains the `import` macro.
+If the importing happens from an included file, or from inside a block of from inside a macro, or in a scope that was started with a `begin` macro then the "top-level-scope of the file" is the one that contains the `import` macro.
 If anything is defined into the global scope in the imported file then those macros will eventually be in the global scope and available to anyone later.)